Cloudstrucc/Public/docs/architecture-outline-fin.md

 ## Scope of the Implementation

 The implementation covers the deployment and configuration of Dynamics 365 Customer Service Application installed in a Dataverse environment, Power Automate for workflow automation, and Model Driven Apps for custom applications.
 Additionally, it includes integrations with Azure services and compliance with FINTRAC (and Federal Government)) security standards.

+**Release 1: MVP**

+This release will be scoped to implementation of the Dynamics Customer Service Application with the agency's Power Platform tenant.
+Integrations will include email synchronization with a shared mailbox and a API to retrieve organization information (GET requests only).

 ## 2. System Architecture